History of Singapore Airlines: Overview

 In 2004, SIA began non-stop trans-Pacific flights from Singapore to Los Angeles and Newark, utilising the Airbus A340-500.
 These flights marked the first non-stop air services between Singapore and the US.
 The Singapore to Newark flight held the record for the longest scheduled commercial flight, with a flying time of about 18 hours each way.
-Singapore Airlines converted its five Airbus A340-500 aircraft from a 64 Business Class/117 Premium Economy Class configuration to a 100-seat all- Business Class configuration for its routes to Newark and Los Angeles.
+Singapore Airlines converted its five Airbus A340-500 aircraft from a 64 Business Class/117 Premium Economy Class configuration to a 100-seat all-Business Class configuration for its routes to Newark and Los Angeles.

 On 25 October 2007, SIA's first double decker Airbus A380-800 operated the type's inaugural revenue service, a flight from Singapore to Sydney.
-Today, Singapore Airlines is the world's second largest operator of the A380, after Emirates of the UAE.
-SIA operates the A380 on routes to London, Zurich, Frankfurt, Paris, Mumbai, Beijing, Sydney, Melbourne, Los Angeles and New York.
-The airline is also currently a far reaching global carrier and is a cornerstone member of Star Alliance.
+As of December 2023, Singapore Airlines is the world's second largest operator of the A380, after Emirates and alongside British Airways.
+SIA operates the A380 on routes to London, Zürich, Frankfurt, Paris, Mumbai, Beijing, Sydney, Melbourne, Los Angeles and New York.
+The airline is also currently a far reaching global carrier and a cornerstone member of Star Alliance.

-In January 2009, SIA took the decision to stop its thrice weekly flights to Vancouver, Canada as the global financial crisis had sapped demand on the route.
+In January 2009, SIA decided to stop its thrice weekly flights to Vancouver, Canada, due to less demand after the 2008 financial crisis.
 The last flight was scheduled to take place on 25 April 2009.

-At a Cabinet meeting on 22 February 2006, the Government of Australia decided not to grant fifth freedom rights to Singapore Airlines on flights from Australia to the United States.
+At a cabinet meeting on 22 February 2006, the government of Australia decided not to grant fifth freedom rights to Singapore Airlines on flights from Australia to the United States.
 Singapore Airlines had argued that transpacific flights from Australia suffered from under-capacity, leading to limited competition and relatively high air fares.
 The move was seen as a measure taken to protect Qantas from increased competition.
 SIA had encountered such protectionist measures in the past when SIA was shut out from the Toronto market after complaints from Air Canada, and was forced to stop flying Boeing 747-400s into Jakarta in the wake of protests from Garuda Indonesia when it could not use similar equipment to compete.